The state of grandmothered and grandfathered plans

 - States and health carriers decide whether you can keep a grandmothered plan.

-- Latest extension allows grandmothered plans in many states to remain in force in 2021, if states and insurers allow it.
+- Latest extension allows grandmothered plans to remain in force in 2021, if states and insurers allow it.

 - Grandmothered plans must comply with more ACA regulations than grandfathered plans.

 - Thirty-two states still allow renewals of grandmothered plans.

 - Four states would allow renewals but no longer have any grandmothered plans in the individual market.

 - Fourteen states and DC did not allow renewals of grandmothered plans.